 Download the Fact Sheet (Updated 2015)

 Immigrants, Latinos, and Asians account for growing shares of Kentucky’s economy and population.
-Immigrants (the foreign-born) make up 3.2% of the state’s population, and more than one-third of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 1.8% of registered voters in the state.
+Immigrants (the foreign-born) make up 3.4% of the state’s population, and more than one-third of them are naturalized U.S. citizens who are eligible to vote.
+“New Americans”—immigrants and the children of immigrants—account for 2.3% of registered voters in the state.
 Immigrants are not only important to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $5.1 billion in consumer purchasing power, and the businesses they own had sales and receipts of over $3 billion and employed more than 23,000 people at last count.
-At a time when the economy is still recovering, Kentucky can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $5.5 billion in consumer purchasing power, and the businesses they own had sales and receipts of over $3 billion and employed more than 23,000 people at last count.
+Immigrant, Latino, and Asian workers, consumers, and entrepreneurs are integral to Kentucky’s economy and tax base—and they are an electoral force with which every politician must reckon.